Today we drove to Gondar where there are at least 40 churches. . The road was paved all of the way there so no “African Massage” today.

 We drove for a while and then passed this woman who was making local beer.

 This woman is drying red peppers.

-The load on the donkey looks so bulky but at least it is not a person.
+The load on this donkey looks so bulky but …

-Donkey’s carrying loads like this is one thing but there are also many people like this woman who carry incredible loads themselves.
+…donkeys carrying loads like this is one thing but there are also many people like this person who carry incredible loads themselves.

 We saw this tall rock formation in the distance and I used the zoomed to take a photo.

 Then we stopped near a group of people to photograph it again.